 How is this possible?

-Nicaragua is home to two expansive inland bodies of water: Lake Managua with the country’s capital city on its southwest shore and Lake Nicaragua, the largest lake in Central America and the 19th largest in the world.
+Nicaragua is home to two expansive inland bodies of water: Lake Managua, with the country’s capital city on its southwest shore, and Lake Nicaragua, the largest lake in Central America and the 19th largest in the world.

 Why does that matter though?

-How strong do these winds get?
+How strong do these strong offshore winds get?

-While it’s true that the waves in Nicaragua are always offshore, it can get to a point when the wind is gusting too hard.
+While it’s true that the waves in Nicaragua are always offshore, they can get to a point when the wind is gusting too hard.
 Making it a bit of a struggle to keep the spray out of your face and paddle into a wave.

 What are some other reasons to surf in Nicaragua?